Butternut Squash Soup with Cider Cream

 - Purée soup with a handheld immersion blender (or in a blender) until creamy and smooth.

-- In a small saucepan over medium-high heat, boil the remaining 1/2 cup apple cider until reduced to 1/4 cup, about 7-10 minutes.
+- In a small saucepan over medium-high heat, bring the remaining ½ cup apple cider to a boil, until it reduces to ¼ cup, about 7-10 minutes.
 Set aside to cool.

 - Place sour cream in a small bowl.